 During the year, the policy of providing employees with information, including information relating to the economic and financial factors affecting the performance of the company, has been continued through the quarterly "All Company Call" led by the CEO and senior management.
-Regular "Town Hall" meetings are held between local management and employees to share information and give recognition to employees.
-During the Covid-19 pandemic these calls have been expanded to weekly operational calls with the senior management at the homes to ensure that everybody is kept fully up to date with developments and procedural changes due to the uncertain and unprecedented nature of the pandemic.

-In addition the monthly "Your Voice" magazine covers news and employees views, along with a weekly electronic newsletter distributed to all employees aimed to share important messages from the Executive Leadership Team and encourage engagement.
+Regular "Town Hall" meetings are held between local management and employees to share information and give recognition to employees, along with a weekly electronic newsletter distributed to all employees aimed to share important messages from the Executive Leadership Team and encourage engagement.